-The tables within each chapter (including data for charts), along with longer time series (for some topics) are available to download in spreadsheet format from the Statistics Data Downloads page at www.forestresearch.gov.uk/tools-and- resources/statistics/data-downloads/.
+The tables within each chapter (including data for charts), along with longer time series (for some topics) are available to download in spreadsheet format from the Statistics Data Downloads page on the Forest Research website.
 Further information on data sources and methodology are provided in the Sources chapter.

-Selected statistics from this publication are provided in "Forestry Facts and Figures 2020", available at www.forestresearch.gov.uk/tools-and- resources/statistics/forestry-statistics/.
+Selected statistics from this publication are provided in "Forestry Facts and Figures 2022", available from the Forestry Statistics and Forestry Facts & Figures page on the Forest Research website.

-We also publish a range of other Official Statistics, available at www.forestresearch.gov.uk/statistics/.
+We also publish a range of other Official Statistics, available on the Statistics pages of the Forest Research website.